-PVT segments are commanded using the PV command.
+PVT segments must be entered one axis at a time using the PVn command.
 The PV command includes the target distance to be moved and target velocity to be obtained over the specified timeframe.
 Positions are entered as relative moves, similar to the standard PR command, in units of encoder counts and velocity is entered in counts/second.
 The controller will interpolate the motion profile between subsequent PV commands using a 3rd order polynomial equation.
 During a PV segment, jerk is held constant, and accelerations, velocities, and positions will be calculated every other sample.

 Motion will not begin until a BT command is issued, much like the standard BG command.
-This means that the user can fill the PVT buffer prior to motion beginning.
-PVT mode has a 127 segment buffer.
-This buffer is a FIFO and the available space can be queried with the operand \PVA.
-As the buffer empties the user can add more PVT segments by issuing new PV commands.
+This means that the user can fill the PVT buffer for each axis prior to motion beginning.
+The BT command will ensure that all axes begin motion simultaneously.
+It is not required for the "t" value for each axis to be the same, however if they are then the axes will remain coordinated.
+Each axis has a 255 segment buffer.
+This buffer is a FIFO and the available space can be queried with the operand PVn.
+As the buffer empties the user can add more PVT segments.